how much energy does a solar panel produce

 4. Use solar monitoring technology

-If you are super keen to keep track of the output from your solar panels, it may be worthwhile to start utilising solar energy monitoring technology.
-Most inverter systems these days should have a built-in monitoring software set up which can show data like how much energy your panels have produced over a certain period, how much electricity you use from the grid and even the impact shade has had on certain parts of the panels.
-You can then use this information to see where your system might be lacking in terms of efficiency.
+If you want to keep track of the output from your solar panels, it may be worthwhile to start utilising solar energy monitoring technology.
+Most modern solar inverter systems should have a built-in monitoring software set up which can show data, including how much energy your panels have produced over a certain period, how much electricity you use from the electricity grid and even the impact shade has had on certain parts of the solar panels.
+You can then use this information to see where your solar system might be lacking in terms of efficiency.

-If your solar inverter doesn’t have built-in software however, you could also look to invest in a third-party app or device to track your solar power output.
+If your solar inverter doesn’t have built-in software, you could also look to invest in a third-party app or device to track your solar power output.

 How do I decide what solar panel system is right for me?